satoon101/PluginHelpers/readme.md

 3 files will always be created:
 * \__init__.py
     * mandatory for the **plugin_checker** to work.
-    * useful for verifying implementation on a server prior to loading your plugin.
+    * useful for verifying implementation on a server or game prior to loading your plugin.
 * info.py
     * holds the [PluginInfo](http://wiki.sourcepython.com/pages/plugins.info#PluginInfo) instance for your plugin.
     * If you supplied an AUTHOR value in the config.ini, that value will be used as info.author.
 * &lt;plugin_name&gt;.py
-    * mandatory file when using the **sp load** command on a server.
+    * mandatory file when using the **sp load** command on a server or game.

 <br>
 ## Linking plugins
 Now that you have one or more plugins inside the PluginHelpers repository directory, you will want to link them to the Source.Python repository.

-Linking your plugins to the Source.Python repository instead of each server individually allows you to only have to link them once and have them available on all of your test servers.
+Linking your plugins to the Source.Python repository instead of each server/game individually allows you to only have to link them once and have them available on all of your test servers and games.

 Execute the **plugin_linker** script and choose which plugin (or ALL plugins) to link.
 If you have already linked a plugin, but have added new directories, running the linker again will link those directories.